QuarkNerd/blog/jdunkerley/_posts/2020-05-18-cubic-spline-in-python-and-alteryx.md

 <img src="{{ site.baseurl }}/jdunkerley/assets/spline/equation_c.svg" alt="Equation for C" /> for <img src="{{ site.baseurl }}/jdunkerley/assets/spline/i_1_n2.svg" alt="i=1 to n-2" />

 Using the simple boundary condition that the second derivative is equal to 0 at the end, gives the values for c<sub>0</sub> and a<sub>n-2</sub> both equal to 0.
-This can easily be coded up in python:
+This can easily be coded up in Python:

 ~~~python
 from typing import Tuple, List